 Approaches to Home Education: An Introduction

 Homeschooling methods are based upon educational philosophies developed by notable educational scholars, many of whom were teachers at one time.
-However, the founder of the home-schooling movement in general is considered to be Charlotte Mason, who is also founder of the Charlotte Mason Method.
+However, the founder of the home-schooling movement in general is considered to be Charlotte Mason, who is also founder of the Charlotte Mason Method, which suggests that the child's home environment is their "natural environment" for learning.
+Everything and everyone in the child's environment is to be considered as his or her curriculum.
 Other approaches include the following:

 Unschooling - Developed by Boston school teacher John Holt in the 1960's.
 Emphasizes child's interests and what they want to learn.
 Less focus on rote-learning books.
 Encourages practical hands-on learning modes.
 The focus is more on people, places and things.
 It is a free-learning approach.

 Classical Education - Thought to be academically rigorous, the classical approach holds to 3 stages of development called the "trivium": Grammar, Logic and Rhetoric.
 It places emphasis on learning through language, both spoken and written.
 Less focus on imagery (pictures, video).
 Covers preschool through high school.
 All students typically learn the classical languages: Latin, French or Greek.
 Logic and Rhetoric are also taught to older children.

 Unit Studies Approach - Provides for general and specialized study within a particular theme.
 All subjects (Science, Social Studies, Language Arts, etc.) center around the chosen theme or topic.

 Eclectic Approach - Places no particular emphasis on one approach, but instead combines several different ones.
 The best principles are culled, then mixed and matched with other educational philosophies.to produce an ideal approach for the student.
 Some parents may use a structured method for mathematics and unschooling for science, for example.
 Very popular approach among homeschooling families.